LxYuan0420/lxyuan0420.github.io/_posts/2023-05-14-spacy-textcat-refresher.md

 ---
 layout: post
-title: "How to train spaCy multiclass multilabel text classifier"
+title: "How to train spaCy text classifier for multiclass or multilabel problem"
 description: "This article describes the steps of training spaCy text classifiers."
 ---